What do you get when you combine computer blue-light blocking glasses, sunglasses, and nighttime glasses? The SuperSight Magnetic Eyeware System.

 Glasses made with computers in mind are supposed to block harmful blue light from monitors and screens.
 They’re something to save tired eyes from strain and (maybe) headaches.

 I can’t say that I get headaches from working on a computer, but I do get tired eyes, and occasionally I find glare to be a pain.
+I have erstwhile used proclear lenses to assuage my throbbing headache.
+But I’ve had to bring new ones, so started looking for alternatives.
 The SuperSight System goes a long way towards fixing that issue, and then some.

 Ease of setup